-Businesses that work in specialized fields may face a Pollution exposure.
+Businesses that work in specialized fields may face a pollution exposure.
 Pollutants are not just the smog in the air.
-Pollutants can be described as chemical substances or as energy such as noise, heat or light.
-Pollution can be created from the byproduct of manufacturing.
-Businesses that transport hazardous materials such as turpentine or seemingly harmless items like milk can have a spill that is classified as pollution.
+Pollutants can be chemical substances or energy such as noise, heat or light.
+It can be created from the byproduct of manufacturing.
+Even businesses that transport hazardous materials such as turpentine or seemingly harmless items like milk can have a spill that is classified as pollution.

 Insurance companies offer many types of pollution solutions.
-From the hospital medical waste hauler to the small doctors’ office or the gas tanker truck to condominium association that has an oil tank used for heating oil, this type of coverage can be custom fit to the needs of the business.
+From the gas tanker truck to the condominium association that has an oil tank used for heating oil, this type of coverage can be custom fit to the needs of the business.
 Rating for these types of policies consider many factors specific to the type of expected pollutant.

-Speaking to a Quest Insurance Professional can help you sort out the options and help you decide what the best coverage for your business.
+Speaking to a Quest Insurance Professional can help you sort out the options and help you decide what is the best coverage for your business.
 Clean-up from a pollution condition can be costly.
 It is vital for a pollution policy to provide coverage to cover the cost for treatment, disposal, and prevention; as well as lawsuits from third parties.